Deirror/FMI/README.md

 # FMI Tasks

 This repo contains solutions to tasks from subjects, elective courses in FMI.
+It can also include any other information related to learning the basics of subjects

 The following subjects are incldued
 -